Sunday of the Holy Fathers of the Seventh Ecumenical Council

-1. The Holy Prophet Hosea the first of the minor prophets, belonged to the tribe of Issachar.
-He lived during the ninth Century before Christ, in the kingdom of Israel.
-He was a contemporary of the holy Prophets Isaiah, Micah and Amos.
+The first of the minor prophets belonged to the tribe of Issachar.
+He lived during the 8th Century before Christ, in the kingdom of Israel.
+He was a contemporary of the holy Prophet Isaiah, Micah and Amos.
 During this time, many of his fellow Israelites had forgotten the true God, and worshipped idols.

 The holy Prophet Hosea attempted to turn them again to the faith of their Fathers by his wise counsels.
 Denouncing the iniquities of the people of Israel (i.e. the northern kingdom Israel), the prophet proclaimed to them great misfortunes from a foreign people and their removal into captivity by Assyria.